Archetypes Mechanics Prompt Assembly Showcase Ecosystem Pitfalls Setup

 Internet connection

-For installing tools and talking to Claude's servers.
+For installing tools and talking to the model's servers.

 🔐